Nlaurita/Time-Domain-THz-Analysis-Code/README.md

 ### **Calculating The Optical Complex Magnetic Susceptibility Of A Sample**:

 Also included is a procedure "NJL_MagneticSusceptibilityCode.ipf" which allows the user to quickly calculate the complex magnetic susceptibility of a sample from a TDTS measurement.
 This procedure is a greatly condensed and simplified version of the main analysis procedure described above.
 Here, the user feeds the program only the complex raw transmission of a sample (with naming conventions described in the code) and then the procedure calculates the complex index of refraction and complex magnetic susceptibility of the sample.
-For more information regarding the method for calculating the complex magnetic susceptibility, please see chatper 2 of my [Ph.D. thesis](https://drive.google.com/file/d/0B7K_8wnuzg_QRE9lQkczZlpEUDQ/view).
+For more information regarding the method for calculating the complex magnetic susceptibility, please see Chapter 2 of my [Ph.D. thesis](https://drive.google.com/file/d/0B7K_8wnuzg_QRE9lQkczZlpEUDQ/view).

 ## **Code Use**:

 I ask that you please give credit by citing this repository if using or adapting this code for your research.
 Also, If you compute the magnetic susceptibility of your sample with these procedures, then please cite my [Phys.
-Rev. Lett.
-Publication](https://link.aps.org/doi/10.1103/PhysRevLett.114.207201) from which that analysis originated.
+Rev. Lett.](https://link.aps.org/doi/10.1103/PhysRevLett.114.207201) publication from which that analysis originated.

 ## **Credits**
 These procedures were developed in the [group](https://sites.google.com/site/nparmitagegroup/) of Professor [N. Peter Armitage](http://physics-astronomy.jhu.edu/directory/n-peter-armitage/) in the [Johns Hopkins University Physics Department](http://physics-astronomy.jhu.edu/).